The Haunting of Gallagher Hotel teaser

 “Murderer,” said a pot-bellied man.

-“How could you?”
-Trudy glared to the right, searching for the small voice.
-A pale, round-faced girl sobbed with arms across her belly.
-She grasped the sides of her smock dress: one of Trudy’s’ latest designs she’d released to Mary and Belle’s Boutique not even a month prior.
+“Why’d you do it?”
+Trudy glared over her shoulder to find the small voice.
+Off to the right, a pale, round-faced girl sobbed.
+Arms across her belly, she grasped the sides of her smock dress: one of Trudy’s latest designs.
+She released it to Mary and Belle’s Boutique, not even a month prior.
 “I looked up to you,” the girl shouted.

 “Eyes front!”
 Deputy said, his authoritative baritone struck Trudy in the gut.
-She frowned and did what she was told.
-Eyes forward; just like the man demanded.
-After all the fighting, this is how it ends.
+She frowned and did what she was told: eyes forward, just like the man demanded.
+She watched her last stop approach in that ungrateful, dying town.
+After all the work I’ve done, this is how it ends.
 She swallowed the ball in her throat, bowed her head, and pressed on.

 She scoffed.
-These people had even gotten creative, tying the noose to the end of the last standing piece of the hotel.
-Her hotel.
+The people got creative, tying the noose to the end of the lone beam.
+Underneath it, a wooden crate.

-“I’m surprised you figured this out without my help,” she said.
-“You people are about to make a serious mistake.”
+“You people are about to make a serious mistake,” Trudy hissed.

 “You should save your breath for your last words,” Deputy said.
-He led her up to the beam.
-A wooden crate sat before it, facing the crowd.
-“Step up.”
+He led her to the crate.
+“Step up,” he said.

-Legs shaking, she hauled herself up.
+Legs shaking, she placed a barefoot on the crate and hauled herself up.
 The ground seemed miles below.
-Her head lightened and the jitters threatened to knock her onto the charred wooden floor that used to be the porch outside the front door.
+Her head lightened, and the jitters threatened to knock her onto the charred floor that used to be the honey waxed porch outside the front door.

 “Turn around,” Deputy said.

-Ignoring her, Deputy pulled a note from his trouser pocket and opened it.
-Then, he reached into his breast pocket and pulled his reading glasses free.
+Deputy stepped back and faced the crowd.
+He pulled a note from his trouser pocket and opened it.
+Then, he reached into the breast pocket of his tan deputy button-up and pulled out his reading glasses.
 He placed them on his face and looked over the note.

 “You—you people wanted to bring money into this town,” Trudy yelled.
-“I caught the train over to Detroit and brought it here!
-You people wanted Mayor Tucker out of office.
-I made him disappear!
-You people wanted this hotel built.
-I signed the permits!
-I paid the price to make Holloway the train-stop town!
-I made it Saloon Alley.
-While you people sat at home collecting money from tourists and travelers, I was out there making deals that made us all rich!”
+“I caught the train over to Detroit and made connections that brought the money here!
+I paid the price to make Holloway the train-stop town that it is today!
+I made this place into Saloon Alley!
+While you people collected money from tourists and travelers, I was out there making deals that made us rich!”

-Deputy cleared his throat.
+Deputy cleared his throat and raised a hand.
 The crowd fell silent.

-“Trudy Mona Lisa Gallagher, you have been charged with the following crimes against the town of Holloway, Michigan: treason, conspiracy to commit murder, murder, and arson.
-You have been formally convicted by the people of Holloway and I, Sheriff Deputy Davidson Lee Hill.
-You were not allowed a trial as Judge Benjamin Rowles, District Attorney Allen Clyde Albright, and Sheriff Peter Kyle Louis have all perished in this very spot along with Michigan’s Governor Brighton James Fisher, Mayor Richard Tucker, Mrs. Louise Fisher, Mrs. Patricia Tucker, Mrs. Madeleine Albright, and Mrs. Freda Albany Louis.
-Also, amongst the dead are nineteen souls including the hotel’s waitstaff, maids, pianist, and bartender.
-You are sentenced to death by hanging on the grounds where your flames claimed innocent lives.
-I am sad to say that this will haunt Holloway for its remaining history.
+“Trudy Mona Lisa Gallagher, on this day, June 19, 1921, you are hereby charged with the following crimes against the town of Holloway, Michigan: destruction of property, conspiracy to commit murder, murder, and arson.
+You have been formally convicted by the people of Holloway and me, Sheriff Deputy Davidson Lee Hill.
+You were not allowed a trial as Judge Benjamin Rowles, District Attorney Allen Clyde Albright, and Sheriff Jay Kyle Louis have all perished on this very spot along with Michigan’s Governor Brighton James Fisher, Mayor Richard Tucker, Mrs. Louise Fisher, Mrs. Patricia Tucker, Mrs. Madeleine Albright, and Mrs. Freda Albany Louis.”

-Tears fell down her face.
-She inhaled deep and pushed a weak breath through her shaking lips.
-The taunting and accusations made her chest swell.
-She knew the risks were great.
-Keeping up with those deals and tracking lies day in and day out was enough to drive anyone mad.
-But the rewards and the freedom that came along with them were life changing.
-Trudy grasped an enthralling feat, becoming the most powerful woman in Holloway.
-The reward was much anticipated and well deserved, and in the name of Ulysses, she’d always claim that crown.
-Even after death.
+Tears fell down her face as she perceived the risks associated with her lifestyle.
+Inhaling deep and pushing a weak breath through her shaking lips, she felt her chest swell due to the taunting accusations made against her.
+Keeping up with deals and tracking lies day in and day out was enough to drive anyone mad.
+But the rewards and freedom that came along with those risks changed her for the better.
+Trudy became the most powerful woman in Holloway.
+The prize was well deserved, and in the name of Ulysses, she’d claim the crown even after death.

 “Did you hear me?”
 Deputy asked.

-Deputy nodded.
-His face dragged in disdain.
+Deputy nodded, disdain across his face.
 It tickled Trudy’s heart to see him disappointed.
-He might be taking her life, but he’d never hear her apologize.
-He didn’t deserve it and neither did they.
+He might take her life, but he’d never hear her apologize.
+He didn’t deserve it, and neither did they.

 “Burn in hell,” he said.

-Her body dropped and a sickening crack erupted in her ears.
+Her body dropped, and the sound of snapping bones erupted in her ears.